Skip to main content

 Porn often fetishizes sexual orientation or gender identity, uses degrading terms to describe LGBTQ+ people, and misrepresents them through harmful and degrading stereotypes.

-Likewise, stereotypes are used in content with Black performers, and promotes the idea that multicultural/multiracial relationships are taboo or fetishized.
+Likewise, stereotypes are used in content with Black performers and promote the idea that multicultural/multiracial relationships are taboo or fetishized.
 Porn often fetishizes many different races and ethnic groups.

 Check out what Dr. Carolyn West, an expert in domestic violence and sexual assault from University of Washington Tacoma, has to say about racist stereotypes in porn: